Raven Software: Call of Duty (2011-present)

 In April 2014, the company became lead developer of the now shutdown free-to-play Chinese Call of Duty title, Call of Duty: Online.
 The company also remade Call of Duty 4: Modern Warfare, titled Call of Duty: Modern Warfare Remastered.

 In 2020, Raven Software collaborated with Infinity Ward on the game Call of Duty: Warzone.
 The company is considered the face of maintaining, updating and debugging the game as they regularly provide status updates and patch notes on Twitter and their official website (though it is unclear if they are the sole studio responsible behind-the-scenes).

 Raven developed Call of Duty: Black Ops Cold War with Treyarch, which released on November 13, 2020.

+Raven developed Call of Duty: Black Ops 6 with Treyarch, which released on October 24, 2024.

+Development philosophy

+Raven is known for its approach to multi-project development teams and choice to use project leads and "state-of-the-art tools" that can help incubate ideas before they evolve into production.
+Eric Biessman, Raven's project director, said: "It's very laid back here.
+We're left alone to be as creative as we can be".
+The work culture at Raven is focused in their mentality of team-driven initiatives, extensive playtests, emergent narrative-focused gameplay and less middle-management involvement.
+Brian Raffel ascribes the company's motto as "move or die", explaining that different directions and creative opportunities are a key element in game design to help Raven determinate which market and public their games are visioning.
+The studio's vice-president Steve Raffel also head Raven Scout Team (RST), a research group within the company who spend time with analysis, planning and creating vertical slices-based methods to be purposeful improved in company's future projects.

+Accolades and recognition

+Raven was listed in 2016 by Fortune as the 77th best place to work, and the 66th best in 2017, both as part of Activision Blizzard studios.
+Raven co-founder Brian Raffel was inducted on In Business Hall of Fame "for his visionary leadership and unparalled passion in game's industry, shaping a successful company and inspiring countless individuals within the gaming community, helping create a close-knit and collaborative culture among teams that marked him as a true icon".